bminixhofer/nlprule/README.md

 rules.correct("I can due his homework.")
 # returns: 'I can do his homework.'

-suggestions = rules.suggest_sentence("She was not been here since Monday.") for s in suggestions: print(s.start, s.end, s.text, s.source, s.message)
+suggestions = rules.suggest("She was not been here since Monday.") for s in suggestions: print(s.start, s.end, s.text, s.source, s.message)
 # prints: